-Melanie Chikofsky continues to surprise in a long and varied career as an artist and educator.
-Her young years were full of avidly sought out classes, first in ceramics, then in a specialized art program at the secondary school level, followed by studies at Sheridan College School of Design, all contributing to a wide-ranging passion for art that also informed her zeal for teaching.
+Melanie Chikofsky has had a long and varied career as an artist and educator.
+Initially she sought out classes, first in ceramics, then in a specialized art program at the secondary school level, followed by studies at Sheridan College School of Design, all contributing to a wide-ranging passion for art that also informed her zeal for teaching.

 After graduation, Chikofsky found herself designing high fashion hats that were seen in the pages of Harper’s Bazaar, runways of Tokyo, the Inner Circle at Ascot, as well as in such fashion shows as Linda Lundstrom and Pat McDonagh.
 She also produced jewellery and other accessories for the body and the home, all while keeping her hand in the fine arts.